allevo/seqflow-js/packages/website/src/pages/GetStarted_2splitComponents.md

 }
 ```

-As you can see, SeqFlow components can be created as sync or async functions that accepts two parameters:
+As you can see, SeqFlow components can be created as sync or async functions that accept two parameters:
 - the component properties;
 - the context object used to interact with the component.